clamity-toolbox/clamity-guide/README.md

 1. Install and setup your sandbox.
 This will leave you in an activated python shell for your newly created python virtual environment.
-Change to your source directory and cut & paste the following commands:
+Change to your preferred source directory and cut & paste the following commands:

    ```
    git clone git@github.com:clamity-toolbox/clamity-guide